bobbicodes/towelie/README.md

-#deps
+# deps

 On Mac the editline library comes with Command Line Tools.

-On Linux you can install editline with
+On Linux you can install editline with:

     sudo apt-get install libedit-dev

-    On Fedora you can use the command su -c "yum install libedit-dev*"
+On Fedora you can use the command:

+    su -c "yum install libedit-dev*"

 To compile: